Northern U.S. could see dazzling aurora Wednesday night

 If the orientation of the incoming CME isn’t quite right, there still may be some impact but just not as much, he said.
 Unfortunately, scientists won’t know the real-time solar wind changes until around 30 minutes before it reaches Earth, as it passes in front of the DSCOVR satellite.

 Even if everything does work out, it’s important to remember that what you see online with regard to the northern lights is not usually what you get in person.
-Bona fide displays are breathtaking, but being outside the “auroral oval” means you might only notice some white hues or pillars on the horizon.
+Bona fide displays are breathtaking, but being outside the “auroral oval” means you might notice only some white hues or pillars on the horizon.

 Overall, G3 geomagnetic storms aren’t terribly rare, occurring on average about 130 days out of every 11-year solar cycle.
-During the peak of a solar cycle, when sunspots are more numerous, G3 storms may occur a couple times per month.
+During the peak of a solar cycle, when sunspots are more numerous, G3 storms may occur a couple of times per month.
 We’re currently coming out of solar minimum as Solar Cycle 25 builds, hitting its peak around 2025.

 These events are “very normal for leading into a solar maximum, so we’ll see more of them,” said Young.
 “There’s just potential energy, and the more potential energy that’s built up, the more possibility you have for an eruption.”